-assurance co-ordinator is s

-confirming this can didate has completed prior and date where indicate to certification, they should sign

-Assessor Name and date where indic ated.
+NB: Where a quality assurance co-ordinator is signing off the achievements and confirming this candidate has completed prior to certification, they should sign and date where indicated.

-Assessor

-Assessor Signature Signature

-Date Date

 If the quality assurance co-ordinator has also 'sampled' one or more of the candidate's evidence, the quality assurance co-ordinator should also initial against unit number in red.